One of my least favorite movie cliches goes something like this:

 And for some reason, whenever Gloria does a certain thing in the morning, a giant monster shows up in Seoul, South Korea.
 And for some reason, Gloria is able to control it.

 I love absurd conceits like this.
 The weirdness is the whole allure of the world created, and it serves as a foundation for some larger metaphor.
 Once the goofiness of the set-up clears (it doesn’t entirely), Vigalondo and his cast take it deadly serious, as if all this strangeness has life-or-death consequences.
 That’s weirdness wielded right rather than weirdness for its own sake.
-All of this is in service to a pomo allegory about (initially) fucking up.
+All of this is in service to a pomo allegory about (initially) screwing up.

 Using the kaiju as a guide, I could see Gloria drunkenly careening through her entire life without any regard for the lives she’s affected.
 When you’re drunk or depressed or your life is in such haze that you’ve become oblivious to the world around you, it can be difficult to see that you’re hurting others.
 In Gloria’s case, pissing off bosses or boyfriends is nothing, but now she sees news footage of how bad choices lead to the suffering of dozens, even hundreds, of total strangers.
 The guilt is immense because the scale of moral consequence is magnified to an absurd level.